 A doctor may prescribe the following to reduce or control sweating with diabetes:

-Clinical strength or prescription antiperspirants: Products that contain high doses of aluminum chloride can prevent sweating by blocking sweat pores.
+- Clinical strength or prescription antiperspirants: These products contain high doses of aluminum chloride can prevent sweating by blocking sweat pores.
 However, skin irritation is a common side effect.

 Other options may include: